bakerfugu/LuckOrEffort/README.md

-Explore this interactive comparison of luck and skill!
+Explore this interactive comparison of luck and hard work!

 In [January of 2020](https://www.nasa.gov/press-release/nasa-s-newest-astronauts-ready-for-space-station-moon-and-mars-missions) NASA selected 11 people to become astronauts out of the more than 18,300 people who applied.
 Did the 11 astronauts get a little lucky or was it solely a result of hard work?